r-lib/zeallot/cran-comments.md

 ### Notes

-* Possibly misspelled word "destructuring" in DESCRIPTION.
+* Possibly misspelled word "destructuring" in DESCRIPTION is intentionally used.

 ## Reverse dependencies